Pat Sajak briefly stunned by ‘Wheel of Fortune’ contestant’s ‘leak’ remark during bonus round

 After the buzzer rang, Mock Elliott told Sajak she had considered the last word could be “leak,” but ruled it out.

-“I kept thinking of doing something else with a leak, and I didn’t think that was it,” Mock Elliott politely explained.
+“I kept thinking of doing something else with a leak, and I didn’t think that was it,” she politely explained.

 Sajak, looking slightly shocked, stared into the camera as the studio audience began to giggle.
 He then dropped the prize card he was holding in his hand.